-- (2) Using standard actuarial roll forward methods, the risk pool TPL is then computed at the measurement date (June 30, 2021 and 2020).
+- (1) In determining a cost-sharing plan's proportionate share, total amounts of liabilities and assets are first calculated for the risk pool as a whole on the valuation date (June 30, 2022 and 2021).
+The risk pool's fiduciary net position ("FNP") subtracted from its total pension liability ("TPL") determines the net pension liability ("NPL") at the valuation date. - (2) Using standard actuarial roll forward methods, the risk pool TPL is then computed at the measurement date (June 30, 2023 and 2022).
 Risk pool FNP at the measurement date is then subtracted from this number to compute the NPL for the risk pool at the measurement date.
-For purposes of FNP in this step and any later reference thereto, the risk pool's FNP at the measurement date denotes the aggregate risk pool's FNP at June 30, 2021 and 2020 less the sum of all additional side fund (or unfunded liability) contributions made by all employers during the measurement periods (2020-2021 and 2019-2020). - (3) The individual plan's TPL, FNP and NPL are also calculated at the valuation date.
+For purposes of FNP in this step and any later reference thereto, the risk pool's FNP at the measurement date denotes the aggregate risk pool's FNP at June 30, 2023 and 2022 less the sum of all additional side fund (or unfunded liability) contributions made by all employers during the measurement periods (2022-2023 and 2021-2022). - (3) The individual plan's TPL, FNP and NPL are also calculated at the valuation date.
 TPL is allocated based on the rate plan's share of the actuarial accrued liability.
 FNP is allocated based on the rate plan's share of the market value assets. - (4) Two ratios are created by dividing the plan's individual TPL and FNP as of the valuation date from (3) by the amounts in step (1), the risk pool's total TPL and FNP, respectively. - (5) The plan's TPL as of the measurement date is equal to the risk pool TPL generated in (2) multiplied by the TPL ratio generated in (4).
 The plan's FNP as of the Measurement Date is equal to the FNP generated in (2) multiplied by the FNP ratio generated in (4) plus any additional side fund (or unfunded liability) contributions made by the employer on behalf of the plan during the measurement period. - (6) The plan's NPL at the measurement date is the difference between the TPL and FNP calculated in (5).